 - the establishing of safe, caring communities which provide a loving environment where there is informed vigilance as to the dangers of abuse.

-We will carefully select and train all those with any responsibility within the Church, in line with Safer Recruitment principles, including the use of criminal records disclosures and registration with the relevant vetting and barring schemes.
+We will carefully select and train all those with any responsibility within the Church and associated business in line with Safer Recruitment principles, including the use of criminal records disclosures and registration with the relevant vetting and barring schemes.

 We will respond without delay to every complaint made which suggests that an adult, child or young person may have been harmed, cooperating with the police and local authority in any investigation.